HabitatFramework/UserGuide/interface/interface.rst

 	Whether existing multiplex (matrix, formation, management and complex) codes should be deleted following a change to the IHS Habitat during a bulk update.
 The available options are:

 		* All - Deletes **all** existing multiplex codes.
-		* Invalid - Deletes only existing multiplex codes that are not valid for the new IHS habitat.
+		* Invalid - Deletes only existing multiplex codes that are not valid for the new IHS Habitat.
 		* None - All existing multiplex codes will be retained, and any not be compatible with the new IHS Habitat will appear as errors when displayed in the main interface.

 	.. caution::